infernojs/inferno/packages/inferno-compat/README.md

 ## Usage with Webpack

 Using `inferno-compat` with Webpack is easy.
+You might not always need the `inferno-compat` package.
+Just the alias below to Inferno is enough.

 All you have to do is add an alias for `react` and `react-dom`: